ibm-cloud-docs/RegistryImages/ibm-backup-restore/index.md

    ```
    {: pre}

-2. Create a backup pod from the `ibm-backup-restore` image.
+2. Create a backup pod from the `ibmcloud-backup-restore` image.
 To access the data in the PV, you must mount the PVC that binds the PV to your backup pod.
 The following example creates a backup pod that runs a daily incremental backup.
 To create a backup with different settings, review a full list of [environment variable options](#backup_restore_env_reference).

-   The `ibm-backup-restore` image must be deployed in a single pod and cannot be used as part of a Kubernetes deployment.
+   The `ibmcloud-backup-restore` image must be deployed in a single pod and cannot be used as part of a Kubernetes deployment.
    {: important}

    To view the image, target the global registry by running the `ibmcloud cr region-set global` command.
 Then, run `ibmcloud cr images --include-ibm` to list IBM public images.